miliansolberg/miliansolberg/README.md

-<h1 align="center">Software engineer with a special interest for cloud</h1>
+<h1 align="center">Aspiring techno-optimist in the arena.</h1>

-- 🎓 Pursuing a degree in computer science with a strong interest in cloud computing.
+- 🎓 Pursuing a degree in computer science.
-- 🚀 Passionate about creating seamless digital solutions and exploring the latest trends in modern technology.
-- 🖥️ Experienced in web development, with a growing expertise in cloud, data and automation.
+- 🖥️ Experienced in web development, with a growing expertise in cloud and data.

 <h2 align="left">Languages and Tools:</h2>
 Next, SvelteKit, Tailwind, Nodejs, Python, Java, SQL, AWS, Terraform